hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 ## 1. Too many losses?
 MOO to the rescue!

 *Sorry for bad puns.* The methods of Multi-Objective Optimization (MOO) can help you learn multiple objectives better (here and after we will use the terms *objective* and *task* interchangeably).
+In this section, I will discuss the challenges of learning multiple objectives, and describe a State-of-the-Art solution to it.

 ### 1.1.
 Forming the formal formulation